Thank you for your message. We will contact you shortly.

 Premium vs. par bonds – what’s the difference?

-Let’s compare two hypothetical 5-year bonds, both purchased at a 3% yield.
-One is a par bond with a 3% coupon and the other is a premium bond with a 5% coupon.
-We’ll invest $1 million in each bond and assume a 1% reinvestment rate.
+Consider two hypothetical 5-year bonds, both purchased at a 1% yield.
+One is a par bond with a 1% coupon, and the other is a premium bond with a 3% coupon.
+We invest $1 million in each bond and assume a 1% reinvestment rate.
 The comparison demonstrates that if two bonds have the same maturity and the same yield, their total return will be the same as long as all cash flows are reinvested at the original yield.

 Why purchase premium bonds?

 Most bonds are premium bonds

 As a result of the decline in interest rates during the last decade, and the preference of institutional investors for premium bonds, only a small segment of the municipal market consists of bonds priced at par or less.
 At the end of January 2020 only 10.3% of the bonds in the Standard & Poor’s Municipal Bonds Index had coupon rates of less than 4% but more than 0%.
 Furthermore, 69.2% of the bonds had coupon rates of 5% or more.

 Given that 30-year general obligation bonds rated triple-A were then yielding 1.80%, and all shorter maturities were yielding less (according to the scale by Refinitiv), the municipal market is clearly dominated by premium bonds.

 The longer it takes for an investor to receive the cash flows due on a fixed income investment, the more the value of that security will change in response to changing interest rates.
 Higher coupons deliver more of the return sooner.
 One measure of the price volatility of a bond is its modified duration.
 The par bond in our example would have a modified duration of 4.87 years, while the duration of the premium bond would be 4.67 years.